emtempleton/emtempleton.github.io/index.md

 In addition to this round-robin conversation dataset, I’ve also collected different conversation types (friends vs strangers) as well as formats (face-to-face vs online).

-Of course, I like to follow up any findings from these naturalistic datasets with controlled experimental studies.
+Of course, I like to follow up any findings from these naturalistic datasets with controlled **experimental studies**.
 However, I think there is real value in having insights come from the data itself rather than intuition alone.
 After all, I only have access to my own conversations!
 I might mistakenly believe everyone loves keeping up with the Kardashians as much as I do (and unfortunately, I would be wrong).

 # Publications